Viva la Vida or Death and All His Friends: Composition and themes

-Viva la Vida is a rock album, which has been more specifically described as alternative rock, art rock, pop rock, indie pop and art pop, with dream pop influences.
+Viva la Vida is generally categorised as a rock album, which has been more specifically described as alternative rock, art rock, pop rock, indie pop and art pop, with dream pop influences.
 Musically, it contrasts with their previous records.
 The title track uses an orchestra, while "Lovers in Japan" features a tack piano.
 "Lost!" is influenced by tribal music, whereas "Strawberry Swing" incorporates Afropop music.
 Martin described Viva la Vida as a new direction for Coldplay: a change from their past three albums, which they have referred to as a "trilogy".
 He said the album featured less falsetto, as he allowed his voice's lower register to take precedence, which is particularly evident on such tracks as "Yes" and "Death and All His Friends".

 The album contains an array of different themes such as love, war, and revolution.
 Unlike their previous releases, the album has a more universal approach, dealing less with personal problems and more with issues of humanity.
 Songs like "Life in Technicolor II" (which didn't make it to the final track list but instead was released on Prospekt's March) and "Death and All His Friends" talk about war and politics, while "Violet Hill" has been described as the first anti-war protest song from the band.
 Martin stated the lyrics of "Violet Hill" were a commentary on Fox News.
 Other songs, such as the double track "Lovers in Japan/Reign of Love" and "Yes", are about love and desire.

-Revolutionary themes are also an important part of the album and its promotion.
-Coldplay used customized French revolutionary costumes throughout the Viva la Vida Tour and in the videos produced for the album's singles.
+Revolutionary themes are also prominent throughout the album and its promotion.
+Coldplay used customised French revolutionary costumes throughout the Viva la Vida Tour and in the videos produced for the album's singles.
 In an interview for the Latin American TV channel Boomerang in 2010, Martin said that a big inspiration for the record was Victor Hugo's book Les Misérables—which can be noted by the French revolution themes on "Viva la Vida", for example.

 The work of the Beatles is apparently an inspiration throughout the album, starting with orchestration on the title track.
-The song "Violet Hill", with its distorted guitar riffs and bluesy undertones, references the Beatles' album Abbey Road (1969), being named after a street near Abbey Road and borrowing its rhythm from the Beatles.
-At the 2009 Grammy Awards, when accepting the award for Song of the Year, Will Champion joked: "I'd like to say, first of all, thank you and sorry to Sir Paul McCartney for blatantly recycling the Sgt.
-Pepper outfits."
+The song "Violet Hill", with its distorted guitar riffs and bluesy undertones, references Abbey Road (1969), being named after a street near Abbey Road and borrowing its rhythm from the Beatles.
+At the 2009 Grammy Awards, during their acceptance speech for Song of the Year, Will Champion joked: "I'd like to say, first of all, thank you and sorry to Sir Paul McCartney for blatantly recycling the Sgt.
+Pepper outfits".